Jane Morris: Life

 Jane married William Morris at St Michael at the Northgate in Oxford on 26 April 1859.
 After the marriage, the Morrises moved to the quasi-medieval Red House in Bexleyheath, Kent.
 While living there, they had two daughters, Jane Alice "Jenny," born 17 January 1861, and Mary "May" born 25 March 1862, who later edited her father's works.
 They moved to 26 Queen Square in London, which they shared with the design firm of Morris, Marshall, Faulkner & Co., and later bought Kelmscott House in Hammersmith as their main residence.
 Although Jane, her daughters Jenny and May, and her sister Bessie all supervised and embroidered for Morris & Co., credit for the designs were given to William Morris himself "in the interests of commercial success."
 The three embroidered panels depicting the illustrious women of Chaucer and Tennyson's writing now at Castle Howard were produced by Jane and Bessie in the 1880s.

 In 1871, William Morris and Rossetti took out a joint tenancy on Kelmscott Manor on the Gloucestershire–Oxfordshire–Wiltshire borders.
 William Morris went to Iceland, leaving his wife and Rossetti to furnish the house and spend the summer there.
-Jane Morris had become closely attached to Rossetti and became a favorite muse of his.
+Jane Morris had become closely attached to Rossetti and became a favourite muse of his.
 Their romantic relationship is reputed to have started in the late 1860s and lasted, on differing levels, until his death in 1882.
 They shared a deep emotional connection, and she inspired Rossetti to write poetry and create some of his best paintings.
 Her discovery of his dependence on chloral hydrate, which was taken for insomnia, eventually led her to distance herself from him, although they stayed in touch until he died in 1882.

 In 1883, Jane Morris met the poet and political activist Wilfrid Scawen Blunt at a house party given by her close friend, Rosalind Howard (later Countess of Carlisle).
 There appears to have been an immediate attraction between them.
 By 1887 at the latest, they had become lovers.
 Their sexual relationship continued until 1894 and they remained close friends until her death.

-Despite her husband's socialism, Jane remained a supporter of the Liberal Party until her death.
-She was also was an ardent supporter of Irish Home Rule.

 A few months before her death, she bought Kelmscott Manor to secure it for her daughters' future.
 However, she did not return to the house after having purchased it.
 Jane Morris died on 26 January 1914, while staying at 5 Brock Street in Bath.
 She is buried in the churchyard of St. George's Church in Kelmscott.